NIGMS/Analysis-of-Biomedical-Data-for-Biomarker-Discovery/GoogleCloud/README.md

 Once you have these, you can begin by first navigating to https://console.cloud.google.com/ and logging in with your credentials.
 Use the following [instructions](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/open_project_intramural.md) to open a GCP project.

-## Creating a user managed notebook
+## Creating a notebook instance with R kernel

-Follow the steps highlighted [here](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/vertexai.md) to create a new user-managed notebook in Vertex AI.
-Follow steps 1-8 and be especially careful to enable idle shutdown as highlighted in step 7.
-For this module you should select Debian 10 and R 4.2 in the Environment tab in step 5.
+Follow the steps highlighted in the second part (2.
+Spin up Instance from a Container) of [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateVertexAINotebooks.md) to create a new notebook instance in Vertex AI.
+Follow steps 1-8 and be especially careful to use custom container in step 4.
+You need to use `us-east4-docker.pkg.dev/nih-cl-shared-resources/nigms-sandbox/vertex-test@sha256:24c73d00005bc323a13e70f6a080f0cecbad4c04ee927270e0eedd621bb6019e` container.
 In step 6 in the Machine type tab, select n1-standard-4 from the dropdown box.

 ## Downloading Tutorial Files